ndhorton/rb120/notes/rb129/definitions/objects_and_classes_definitions.md

 **Implementation**

 * Objects are commonly instantiated by calling the `new` method on the appropriate class (and, for some core classes, through literal notation)
+* The initial state of an object is defined by the `initialize` private instance method and any arguments passed to `new`
 * Client code can call a method on an object using the dot operator `.`
 * Attributes can be thought of as the various characteristics that an object is made of
 * An object's state tracks the attributes defined in its class, and an object's instance variables keep track of its state